Infineon/btsdk-utils/BTSpy/README.txt

 };

-The default UART speed is configured for 3mbps, which is typically available on all WICED boards and on all operating systems.
+The default UART speed is configured for 3mbps, which is typically available on all AIROC(TM) boards and on all operating systems.

 #define HCI_UART_DEFAULT_BAUD   3000000

 The application should initialize the transport during the application initialization.
-The application can then configure the system to route traces to WICED HCI.
+The application can then configure the system to route traces to "WICED UART".

 APPLICATION_START( )
 {